 - Signage and fencing

-While the list may seem exhaustive, it’s not uncommon for site to experience layout plan changes during construction.
+While the list may seem exhaustive, it’s not uncommon for a site to experience layout plan changes during construction.
 Multiple site layouts may need to be designed for different stages of development.

 What Is the Layout of a Building Called?